jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

     wild2.example.com         CAA 0 issue "ca1.example.net"

 The following resource record set requests that *only* ca2.example.org issue certificates for "\*.wild3.example.com" or "\*.sub.wild3.example.com".
+It does not permit any issuer to issue for "wild3.example.com" or "sub.wild3.example.com".

+    wild3.example.com         CAA 0 issuewild "ca2.example.org"
+    wild3.example.com         CAA 0 issue ";"

-No issuer is permitted to issue for "wild3.example.com" or "sub.wild3.example.com".
+The following resource record set requests that *only* ca2.example.org issue certificates for "\*.wild3.example.com" or "\*.sub.wild3.example.com".
+It permits any issuer to issue for "wild3.example.com" or "sub.wild3.example.com".

-    wild3.example.com         CAA 0 issue "ca2.example.org"
+    wild3.example.com         CAA 0 issuewild "ca2.example.org"

 ##  CAA iodef Property

-The iodef property specifies a means by which an issuer MAY report certificate issuance requests or certificate issuance for domains in which the property appears in the relevant resource record set.
+The iodef property specifies a means of reporting certificate issue requests or cases of certificate issue for domains for which the property appears in the relevant resource record set, when those requests or issuances violate the security policy of the issuer or the domain name holder.

 The Incident Object Description Exchange Format (IODEF) {{!RFC7970}} is used to present the incident report in machine-readable form.